Uniqueness of the measure of maximal entropy for the squarefree flow: Abstract

 \section{Abstract}

 The squarefree flow is a natural dynamical system whose topological and ergodic properties are closely linked to the behavior of squarefree numbers.
-We prove that the squarefree flow carries a unique measure of maximal entropy and characterize this measure in terms of a skew-product of a Kronecker and a Bernoulli system.
+We prove that the squarefree flow carries a unique measure of maximal entropy and express this measure explicitly in terms of a skew-product of a Kronecker and a Bernoulli system.
+Using this characterization and a number-theoretic argument, we then show that the unique maximum entropy measure fails to possess the Gibbs property.